-Carved files (malcat.carved)
+Carved files (analysis.carved)

 Note that in addition to this documentation, you can find usage examples in the sample script which is loaded when you hit F8.